 ahead, he will probably become the primary director.
 Bill was also

-behind our CD "I Believe: Songs of Inspiration" which
+he creative force behind our CD "I Believe: Songs of Inspiration"

 richness to some of our most popular songs.
 Vern and Paul grew up

-bass soloist at churches in Jefferson County and continues to
+successful bass soloist at churches in Jefferson County and

-sing at weddings and other special events.
-His performance
+continues to sing at weddings and other special events.
+His

 Chapter Chorus.
-Vern has been part of a
+Vern has been part of a recent studio

-recent studio recording job for Rivertown Sound where he
+recording job for Rivertown Sound where he helped create

 Since 1985, we have been honored to have many fine singers as full, or part time, members of the quartet.
-Tom Scharfenberger was the man who kept the quartet going.
-Besides having the hardest part to sing (baritone - just ask him!), he ran the business aspects of the group - keeping track of the numerous places to sing, what to sing, who to contact.
-But these jobs were secondary to his rich baritone voice which has filled Zion Methodist Church in scores of concerts over the years.
+Tom Scharfenberger was a founding member and was the man who kept the quartet going in the early days.
+Besides having the hardest part to sing (baritone), he ran the business aspects of the group - keeping track of the numerous places to sing, what to sing, whom to contact.
+But these jobs were secondary to his rich baritone voice which had filled Zion Methodist Church in scores of concerts over the years.
 If there was a piano available at a location, Tom entertained the audiences with Big Band hits if the quartet needed a bit a a rest.
-Doug Landholt, tenor, made his mark on the St. Louis stage through his thrilling performances of King Arthur in "Camelot" and Horace Vandergelder in "Hello, Dolly!" and most recently as The King in "The King and I".
+Doug Landholt, tenor, made his mark on the St. Louis stage through his thrilling performances of King Arthur in "Camelot" and Horace Vandergelder in "Hello, Dolly!" and The King in "The King and I".
 He met Dan during a performance of "South Pacific" and after singing a couple of four part chords, decided that barbershop would be his new pursuit.
 His hundreds of outstanding performances as tenor for some seven years was a real highlight in the quartet's history.
-Ron Grooters, bass, has sung with us for many years.
+Ron Grooters, bass, sang with us for many years.
 He brought us many of the barbershop classic songs that are part of our standard repertoire.
 Almost all of the arrangements of the classic songs on our second CD came from Ron.
 Ron helped us create our basic act which he performed with us with great style hundreds of times.
 As an active member of the world famous Ambassadors of Harmony Chorus, Ron proudly holds several international chorus competition Gold medals.
 Tom Kavanaugh, tenor, was the original tenor in the quartet who helped teach the group that humor was as important as the music in a good act.
-His family music group known as Irish Imports performs the best of Ireland's music and has plenty of harmony and humor too.
+During the 1970's through the 2000's, his family music group - known as Irish Imports - performed the best of Ireland's music, and had plenty of harmony and humor too.
 Steve Harris, tenor, sang with us for five years.
 Steve's wonderful high voice gave us several of our best tenor solo songs ("Danny Boy", "Only You").
 Barry Moore, bass, sang with us when he first joined the Barbershop Society.
 This talented young man learned the barbershop style so fast that he moved to the Ambassadors of Harmony Chorus and was a member of several district champion quartets including the international competing 12th Street Rag.
 Ken McInnis, tenor / lead, had filled in on many occasions adding his glorious tenor and lead voice whenever we need it.
 He sang tenor with us in the 2000 district contest in DesMoines.
-He was also the lead in the ever popular The Tri-Towners.
-Years ago, filling in for Paul, had been Charlie Shelton, bass.
-Charlie was an active member of The St. Louis #1 Chapter Chorus.
+He was also the lead in the ever popular Tri-Towners.
+During the 1990's, Charlie Shelton, bass, filled in for Paul.
+At the time, Charlie was an active member of The St. Louis #1 Chapter Chorus.
 He was an extraordinary musician who had been able to learn several dozen songs in just a few months.
-Recently, Rivertown Sound has relied on Ron Thebeau, tenor, to fill in when anyone of the upper voice parts has to miss a show.
+Over the past ten years, Rivertown Sound has relied on Ron Thebeau, tenor, to fill in when anyone of the upper voice parts had to miss a show.
 Ron can remember a tenor part even though he hadn't sung it for over a year.
 Ron is a former Gold Medal member of the Ambassadors of Harmony Chorus and is currently the tenor section leader of the Spirit of St. Louis Chorus.
-All of the most active members of the quartet over the years also strongly supported the chorus.
+All of the most active members of the quartet over the years also strongly supported the chorus and the Barbershop Harmony Society.
 It is through the chorus that we can learn new songs and find time to practice new material with our fellow barbershoppers.